Documentation

 Note

-With partitioning, Hornbill Asset Management supports multi-org asset management in a single, centralized system.
-You can partition assets to benefit from an additional organizational layer that enforces specific access and visibility controls.
+Asset partitioning allow you to divide your company’s assets into separate, individual units.
+You can partition assets to provide an additional layer that enforces access and visibility controls.

 Before you begin

-• Each asset record can only be allocated to one partition.
-You cannot allocate an asset to more than one partition.
+• Asset records.
+An asset record can only be allocated to one partition.

-• Types and categories can also only be allocated to one partition.
-But asset types and asset categories can exist with the same names in multiple partitions.
+• Types and categories.
+Types and categories can only be allocated to one partition.
+However, different types and categories with the same names can exist in multiple partitions.

 • Work on one partition per browser tab.
 Asset managers and viewers can see assets from only one partition at a time.
 To work on multiple partitions side by side, open multiple browser tabs.